Skip to main content

 (i) File a motion for reconsideration, stating the grounds relied upon to sustain the motion; or

-(2) If the Chief Trial Attorney does not concur with a request of the HCA within five calendar days, the Chief Trial Attorney shall forward the request, together with reasons for opposition, through the Judge Advocate General to the addressee in 5101.290(b)(1) for the decision in coordination with the General Counsel of the Army.
-If the Deputy Assistant Secretary of the Army (Procurement) determines that the Government will not make a motion for reconsideration or that the Government will not take an appeal to the U.S. Court of Appeals for the Federal Circuit, the Chief Trial Attorney may certify this fact to the ASBCA.
+(2) If the Chief Trial Attorney or the HCA designated reviewing official does not concur with a request of the HCA within five calendar days, the Chief Trial Attorney or the HCA designated reviewing official shall forward the request, together with reasons for opposition, through the Judge Advocate General to the addressee in AFARS 5101.290(b)(1) for the decision in coordination with the General Counsel of the Army.
+If the DASA(P) determines that the Government will not make a motion for reconsideration or that the Government will not take an appeal to the U.S. Court of Appeals for the Federal Circuit, the Chief Trial Attorney may certify this fact to the ASBCA.

 (b) Chief Trial Attorney review.
 The Chief Trial Attorney independently reviews all ASBCA decisions involving Army contracts to determine whether the ASBCA should reconsider any decision or if the Army should appeal a decision to the U.S. Court of Appeals for the Federal Circuit.